telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

 ```

 Note that 5010 corresponds to the 5000 outgoing notifications plus the 10 connections to DB (default
 `-dbPoolSize`).
-After the delay time, all the 5000 connections to slow_listener passes to CLOSE_WAIT
+After the delay, all the 5000 connections to slow_listener pass to CLOSE_WAIT
-status, while the 10 corresponding to DB pool keep in establish status.
+status, while the 10 connections corresponding to the DB pool stay in established status.

-Similar findings are got with `netstat -nputan | grep contextBr`.
+Similar findings are obtained with `netstat -nputan | grep contextBr`.

-In this status note that Orion is able to server new incomming connection.
-You can check it running
+In this state, note that Orion is able to serve new incoming connections.
+You can check this running
-in parallel several `telnet localhost 1026`.
-We will still getting OK in the version column in the
+(in parallel) several `telnet localhost 1026`.
+We will still get OK in the version column in the
 script output.
-As we will see in the following section failing in doing this is one of the symptons
+As we will see in the following section, failure in doing this is one of the symptoms
 of a failing situation.

-#### Fail pattern
+#### Failure pattern

-The following fail pattern has been identified with versions previous to the one including the
+The following failure pattern has been identified with versions previous to the one that includes the
-fix which allows large number of established/close_wait connections (e.g. Orion 1.4.3).
+fix allowing large number of established/close_wait connections (e.g. Orion 1.4.3).

 The testing procedure is the same but the `connections_stress_tests.py` script has to be run with
-`-noQueueSize` (the queue size is bated in `GET /statistics` and in this situation CB will be
+`-noQueueSize` (the queue size is based on `GET /statistics` and in this situation, the CB is
 unable to serve that request, resulting in ConnectionError exceptions):

 ```
 python connections_stress_tests.py -noQueueSize
 ```

-It can be surprising check that the script output is the same than in the happy case.
+It may be a surprise to see that the script output is the same as in the working scenario.
 In particular,
-the version check keep OK.
-This can be explained looking to the CB file descriptors information.
+the version check keeps showing OK.
+This can be explained looking at the CB file descriptor information.
-The typical situation is as follows, the 5000 outgoing connections have exahusted almost (but not all) of
+The typical situation is as follows, the 5000 outgoing connections have exhausted almost (but not all) of
-the fd with number below to 1024:
+the fds with numbers below 1024:

 ```
 $ lsof -p <pid cb>